ngozinwogwugwu/ngozinwogwugwu.github.io/_posts/2022-09-17-where-are-they.markdown

 - if a civilization failed a thousand times before succeeding, they could have still arrived here millions of years ago
 - some technological discovery could constitute a great filter

+This is extremely related to Bostrom's [Vulnerable World Hypothesis](https://ngozinwogwugwu.github.io/notes/vulnerable-world/)

 ### Other possibilities